 We have assumed investment growth of 5% with charges of 1% (i.e. 4% net).
 5% is the mid-growth rate suggested by the FCA for pension illustrations.
 1% is a typical investment charge.
 Past performance is not a guide to future returns.

-We have assumed life expectancy based on age, gender and date of birth (source: 2012 - based Cohort Expectation of Life, 2010-2012, United Kingdom, Office for National Statistics).
+We have assumed life expectancy based on age, gender and date of birth (source: 2014-based UK Cohort Expectation of Life, Office for National Statistics).
 You might wish to make provision for your retirement income to continue to provide for you if you live longer than you might expect.

 Please remember investment growth may be higher or lower than this.
 You may also live longer or for less time than you expect.